 WAAST exists to promote the accomplishment of God's mission through Pentecostal servanthood.
 Fulfillment of this mission requires three spiritual qualities: 1) a passion for the mission of God, 2) a servant's heart, and 3) Pentecostal empowerment for holy living and effective service.
-The school seeks for these qualities to be developed in the classroom, chapel, and times of focused prayer.
+The school seeks to see these qualities developed in the classroom, chapel, and times of focused prayer.